24/7 on-demand availability / safer life at home

 Evidence Gate Proof, consent and pilot metrics limit each scaling step.

-LEA and LEO in operation
+Characters and operation

 LEA profile image in the xx-care design context